Whatsapp Icon

 • Stay Hydrated: Keeping your body hydrated is crucial, especially if you are experiencing side effects from treatment such as diarrhea.
 Drink plenty of fluids and ask your healthcare provider about electrolyte supplements if needed.

-• Rest and Relaxation: Adequate rest is crucial for recovery.
+• Rest: Adequate rest is crucial for recovery.
 Practice relaxation techniques such as deep breathing, meditation, or mindfulness to manage stress and improve sleep.

 Remember, self-care is not a one-size-fits-all.
 What works for someone else may not work for you.
 Pay attention to your body and adjust your self-care practices according to what feels right.
 Your health and well-being are paramount, so make self-care a priority in your journey with colorectal cancer.